FlorentLM/mokap/README.md

 #    pixel_format: 'Mono8'
 #    blacks: 1.0
 #    binning: 1

   some-other-camera:
     vendor: flir
-    serial: xxxxxxxx
     color: 7a9c21

-  awesomecamera:
+  # You can also use your laptop's internal camera (or any USB webcam)
+  # Features are limited of course, but it is useful for debugging
+  laptop-camera:
-    vendor: basler
+    vendor: webcam
-    serial: xxxxxxxx
     color: f3d586
 ```

-### Start GUI
+### Start the GUI

-Note: This is temporary, an actual commandline interface will come soon
+**Note**: This is temporary, an actual launcher will come soon (along with a full CLI interface)

 1. Activate the uv environment within mokap.\
 Linux:`source .venv/bin/activate`\
 Windows: `.venv/Scripts/activate`
 2. Run `./mokap.py`

-*Note: There are some default values hardcoded in `mokap.py`, but they can be changed with the GUI*

 ### Hardware Trigger

-Mokap supports both Raspberry Pi and Arduino boards to act as hardware triggers.
+Mokap supports Raspberry Pi, Arduino boards, and USB-to-TTL adapters to act as hardware triggers.

 #### Raspberry Pi
 For the Raspberry Pi option, the commands are sent from the host PC to the Pi via the network, so you **_MUST_** have three environment variables defined.